steadybit/docs-public/install-and-configure/install-on-prem-platform/README.md

 If you just want to try out Steadybit, we recommend you [sign up for our SaaS platform](https://signup.steadybit.com).
 {% endhint %}

-This guide helps you with the initial installation and deployment of our steadybit platform On-Premise.
+This guide helps you with the initial installation and deployment of our Steadybit platform On-Premise.
 It is explicitly of use for spaces where it is not yet possible to take advantage of our Software as a Service (SaaS) platform and the need to host our platform yourself.
-After completing this getting started, continue by [setting up steadybit](/install-and-configure/install-outpost-agent).
+After completing this getting started, continue by [setting up Steadybit](/install-and-configure/install-outpost-agent).

-Installing and deploying the steadybit platform on your servers is simple:
+Installing and deploying the Steadybit platform on your servers is simple:

 - [Step 0 - Check Prerequisites](./#step-0---check-prerequisites)
 - [Step 1 - Get your key](./#step-1---get-your-keys)